astronomer/airflow-guides/guides/managing-dependencies.md

 **Note:** The final task was set to `skipped`

-Once again, the same functionality can be achieved by using the `PythonBranchOperator`, a `TriggerDagOperator`,  or just configuring reporting in moore specific way.
+Once again, the same functionality can be achieved by using the [BranchPythonOperator](https://registry.astronomer.io/providers/apache-airflow/modules/branchpythonoperator), a [TriggerDagRunOperator](https://registry.astronomer.io/providers/apache-airflow/modules/triggerdagrunoperator), or just configuring reporting in more specific way.

 ### Triggers with LatestOnlyOperator

 When scheduling tasks with complex trigger rules with dates in the past, there may be instances where certain tasks can run independently of time and others shouldn't.
+The [LatestOnlyOperator](https://registry.astronomer.io/providers/apache-airflow/modules/latestonlyoperator) handles this scenario.

 The parameters can also be set in the DAG configuration as above - the scheduling may get a bit messy, but it can save computing resources and add a layer of safety.